opensearch-project/documentation-website/_benchmark/commands/list.md

 You can use the following options with the `test` command:

-- `--limit`: Limits the number of search results for recent test executions.
+- `--limit`: Limits the number of search results for recent test runs.
 Default is `10`.
 - `--workload-repository`: Defines the repository from where OpenSearch Benchmark loads workloads.
 - `--workload-path`: Defines the path to a downloaded or custom workload.
 - `--workload-revision`: Defines a specific revision from the workload source tree that OpenSearch Benchmark should use.